I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 The second main gallery is about politics & protest after 1945.
 Political banners are a major part of this exhibit.
 The People’s History Museum is home to the largest collection of political banners in the world.
 There are so many in the collection (over 400!) that only a small fraction can be displayed at once.

 At the back, there are windows into the Textile Conservation Studio.
-If you’re lucky, you can get a glimpse of historians working the preserve the banners.
+If you’re lucky, you can glimpse historians working to preserve the banners.

 More recent protests are also included in this gallery, including the LGBT+ rights movement, the miners’ strikes, & demonstrations for peace.